CheckoutFinland/psp-api/docs/README.md

 ### Headers and request signing

 All API calls need to be signed using HMAC and SHA-256 or SHA-512.
+When a request contains a body, the body must be valid JSON and `content-type` header with value `application/json; charset=utf-8` should be included.
+Other encodings may work too, but using UTF-8 is preferred.

 All API responses are signed the same way allowing merchant to verify response validity.
 In addition the reponses contain `cof-request-id` header.
 Saving or logging the value of this header is recommended.